mouse0232/img-mom/README.md

 ## How to Use
 1. Send images to the Bot via private chat.
 By default, the Bot will reply with a Telegram image hosting link
 2. Send the `/settings` command to specify additional image hosting services.
-After setup, the Bot will reply with links to your specified services when you send images
+After setup, e Bot will reply with links to your specified services when you send images
 3. Try it online at https://t.me/img_mom_bot
 ![img-mom](https://pic.otaku.ren/20240212/AQADQ7oxGx0pUVZ9.jpg)